exercism/go/exercises/scale-generator/README.md

 Db to E).
 There are also smaller and larger intervals, but they will not figure into this exercise.

+## Coding the solution

+Look for a stub file having the name scale_generator.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.